austincrisp/snowflake_development/README.md

 # snowflake_development
-Repo to both practice and develop Snowflake Snowpark scripts &amp; Streamlit apps
+Place to practice and experiment with all things Snowflake